MIBoost: A gradient boosting algorithm for variable selection after multiple imputation: Materials and methods

 \textbf{Outer loop over CV folds:}

 \hrule

-\begin{enumerate} \item \textbf{Split data in training and validation subset:} The full dataset with missing values is first partitioned into \(K\) disjoint folds.
+\begin{enumerate} \item \textbf{split data into training and validation subset:} Omit all observations with missing values in the outcome variable \(\boldsymbol{y}\).
+The remaining dataset with missing values in the design matrix $\boldsymbol{X}$ is first partitioned into \(K\) disjoint folds.
 In each CV iteration, one fold serves as the validation subset, and the remaining \(K-1\) folds form the training subset.

-\item \textbf{Multiple imputation:} In each CV iteration \(k\), the training subset is multiply imputed \(M\) times using the chosen imputation procedure, producing \(M\) complete training subsets.
-Crucially, to avoid data leakage, the imputation is performed \emph{after} the training–validation split.
-The associated validation subset is then imputed \(M\) times using the \(M\) imputation models learned from the training imputations, ensuring consistency between training and validation imputations.
+\item \textbf{Multiple imputation:} In each CV iteration \(k\), the training subset is multiply imputed \(M\) times using the chosen imputation procedure, which imputes missing values in \(\boldsymbol{X}\) using only \(\boldsymbol{X}\) (never \(\boldsymbol{y}\)), producing \(M\) complete training subsets.
+Crucially, to avoid data leakage, the imputation is performed \emph{after} the training--validation split.
+The associated validation subset is then imputed \(M\) times using the \(M\) imputation models that had been fitted on the training subset, ensuring consistency between training and validation imputations.
 For every imputed training subset, there is thus a corresponding imputed validation subset.

-\item \textbf{Centering:} Subsequently, since boosting performs best with standardized inputs, all covariates in the \(M\) imputed training subsets are centered.
-The corresponding means from the training subsets are then used to center the covariates in the associated imputed validation subsets.
+\item \textbf{Centering:} Subsequently, since boosting performs best with centered inputs, covariates are centered using grand training means (averaged across the \(M\) imputed training datasets).
+The same grand means are then used to center covariates in the \(M\) imputed validation datasets. { }